bootphon/pygamma-agreement/docs/source/how-to-s.rst

 This is essentially the minimum skeleton needed to define a new positional dissimilarity.
 You can also use additionnal attributes to make your dissimilarity more parametrizable.

-For this example, the dissimilarity we'll be implementing will be defined as such : for :math:`p` an integer,
+For this example, the dissimilarity we'll be implementing will be defined as such : for an integer :math:`p`,

 .. math::